 These are among the most beautiful and stunning paintings I have ever seen.
 I see in Sri Chinmoy's art the joy of creating beauty.
 His art is the classic example that creating not only is joy, it should be joy.
 Through his art he takes his joy and shares it with others.

-- Hans Janitschek, President of the United Nations Society of Writers
+Hans Janitschek, President, United Nations Society of Writers

 Sri Chinmoy began painting in 1974 on a visit to Canada.
 Over a 33 year span, he created 140,000 abstract paintings in a style that he called in his native Bengali Jharna-Kala, which translates as "Fountain-Art" - art that comes in a spontaneous flow directly from the inner source.